bgamari/ghc-wiki-import/building/hacking.md

 ```

-However, you don't need to install it to use it.
+However, you don't need to install GHC to use it.
 Running `./compiler/stage1/ghc-inplace` from the build tree
 will invoke the stage1 compiler, and `./compiler/stage2/ghc-inplace` will invoke the stage2 compiler.